tmaxmax/go-sse/README.md

 ### Meet Joe, the default provider

-The server still works by default, without a provider. `go-sse` brings you Joe: the trusty, pure Go pub-sub pattern, who handles all your events by default!
+The server still works by default, without a provider. `go-sse` brings you Joe: the trusty, pure Go pub-sub implementation, who handles all your events by default!
 Befriend Joe as following:

 ```go
 import "github.com/tmaxmax/go-sse"